joaorbrandao/AGV/README.md

 # Autonomous Guided Vehicle (AGV)

-Development of an Autonomous Guided Vehicle that follows a line.
+Development of an Autonomous Guided Vehicle that follows a line. <br>
--ATmega88 programmed in C
+-ATmega88 programmed in C <br>
--DC motors controled by Pulse Width Modulation (PWM) -CNY70 sensors read with Analog/Digital Converter (ADC) -PCB design for the entire system
+-DC motors controled by Pulse Width Modulation (PWM) <br>
+-CNY70 sensors read with Analog/Digital Converter (ADC) <br>
+-PCB design for the entire system

 For: [Instituto Superior de Engenharia do Porto](www.isep.ipp.pt)
-Date: March 2015 - June 2015
+Date: March 2015 - June 2015 <br>
 [Demo](https://youtu.be/-_XiPSVJOJc)

 * **All the comments are in Portuguese**